Culpeo: Taxonomy

 The taxonomy of the culpeo has been the topic of debate due to their high phenetic variability and the scarcity of research, among other things.
 Over the past three decades, they have been placed variably in the genera Dusicyon (Clutton-Brock, et al., 1976; Wozencraft, 1989), Canis (Langguth, 1975; Van Gelder, 1978), Pseudalopex (Berta, 1987; Wozencraft, 1993; Tedford et al., 1995) and Lycalopex (Zunino, 1995; Wozencraft, 2005).

 This canid, like other South American foxes, is still sometimes classified as a member of the genus Pseudalopex.
 As Pseudalopex and Lycalopex have largely come to describe the same genus, either classification is acceptable, although the modern practice is to give Lycalopex prominence.

+Domestication

+The culpeo was domesticated by the Selkʼnam people of Tierra del Fuego, producing the Fuegian dog.
+They were used in hunting, fishing, and as a source of warmth in shelters.
+They became extinct in the late 19th or early 20th century as part of the Selknam genocide.